Skip to Main Content

 The main source for Unit 3: Environmental Wellbeing is Parable of the Sower: A Graphic Novel Adaptation.
 Through this story, we will begin asking interesting questions regarding our personal responsibility of caring for ourselves and others, as well as our individual and collective responsibility to care for our communities and environment.
 These questions will drive the research for this final formal essay of the course.

-For this assignment, please write a 2,000-word (5-6 pages) argument-based research essay that 1) provides an introduction to a problem, 2) summarizes that problem, 3) makes a judgment on that problem, and 4) presents a call to action.
+For this assignment, please write a 2,000-word (5-6 pages) argument-based research essay that

-The argument you present should focus an idea found in the graphic novel regarding any of the following
+The argument you present should focus an idea found in the graphic novel regarding any of the following:

 • Issues that impact our environment, or